 Publications and Speeches

-"CONFIDENTIALITY: Navigating Tough Clauses To Protect Your Valuable Information," Association of Corporate Counsel, February 6, 2019 and May 29, 2019.
+"CONFIDENTIALITY: Navigating Tough Clauses To Protect Your Valuable Information," Association of Corporate Counsel, Institute for Energy Law, October 9, 2019

 "The Hype Behind The Industrial Internet Of Things," The Licensing Journal, February 2019.

 IIOT: Enabling A Surge In Industrial Productivity, Licensing Executives Society, October 15, 2018.

 "Employment Law & Big Data," Texas Medical Center, April 18, 2017.

 “The Art of Negotiation and Dealing with Unexpected Surprises,” Licensing Executives Society Houston Chapter Meeting, October 18, 2016.